Abhijeet1828/shared-whiteboard/README.md

 ### 6.7 Maven Project Management

-Both the whiteboard server and client use a lot of externalJARsfor various functionalities defined above.
-We useMaven as our project management tool which allows a project to centralize the dependencies of externalJARs and use them freely in our application.
-We also use theMaven Shade Pluginthat helps package the application into an executableJARwhich contains all the dependencies so that it can be executed on any machine with aJVM.
+Both the whiteboard server and client use a lot of external JARs for various functionalities defined above.
+We use Maven as our project management tool which allows a project to centralize the dependencies of externalJARs and use them freely in our application.
+We also use theMaven Shade Plugin that helps package the application into an executableJAR which contains all the dependencies so that it can be executed on any machine with a JVM.

-(^8) Advanced Encryption Standard
-(^9) Cipher Block Chaining
-(^10) Initialization Vector

 ## 7 Further Improvements